yappo/Pologen/README.md

 - `siteTitle`, `siteDescription`, and `siteLanguage` configure the text metadata injected into both HTML templates and RSS.
 - `faviconUrl`, `authorName`, `authorUrl`, and `authorIconUrl` drive the header/footer branding, author credits, and avatar used on entry pages.

+## Styling Defaults
+The bundled templates include Tailwind CSS (via the CDN script) and daisyUI’s ready-made theme CSS by default.
+The markup sticks to standard Tailwind utility classes so you can swap in Flowbite, Bootstrap, or another framework in the future without rewriting the DOM structure.
+Upcoming releases will let you point the generator at your own `.kte` templates to fully customize the framework stack while still inheriting the configuration metadata described above.

 ## Content Layout
 Each post resides in its own directory beneath `documentRootPath` and must contain an `index.md`.
 The first line is treated as the title using the `title: Your Title` format; the remainder is parsed with JetBrains Markdown and rendered into HTML.
 The generator maintains a `meta.toml` alongside each entry that tracks `publishDate`, `updateDate`, and a body digest.
 The file is created on first run and the digest is refreshed whenever the Markdown content changes.